 Figure 3 | Evolution of mycorrhizal association through time.
-The proportion of each mycorrhizal state relative to the total number of branches at that particular point in time, sampled at 50 million year intervals on our phylogeny with ancestral state reconstructions, where the root node has no mycorrhizal association (Fig. 1). [label on Y-axis needed?]
+The proportion of each mycorrhizal state relative to the total number of branches at that particular point in time, sampled at 50 million year intervals on our phylogeny with ancestral state reconstructions, where the root node is constrained to have no mycorrhizal association (Fig. 1). [label on Y-axis needed?]

 Supplementary information